 ✔️storage, just to name a few.⠀

 A coarse grind is typical for a longer brew such as French press or coffee press.
-This longer brewing time (usually about four minutes) in partnership with the larger surface area of the coarse grind, allows the water more time & space from which to extract all of the goodness out of the coffee.
+This longer brewing time (usually about four minutes) in partnership with the larger surface area of the coarse grind, allows the water more time and space from which to extract all of the goodness out of the coffee.

 Middle-of-the-Grind-Spectrum: Drip et al

-Drip coffee is usually used when you’re making more than just one cup of coffee, usually for a group or maybe just for a very tired morning
+Drip coffee is usually used when you’re making more than just one cup of coffee, usually for a group or maybe just for a very tired morning.

 There is definitely room to tweak as play around with your grinder until you find something that really works for your taste buds.
 We can tell you all about the specifics of the grinding process but you’re the one drinking the coffee so find what works for you.